neelsmith/latin101/F20/ghpages/index.md

 ## Week at a glance

 - Week of **Oct.
-12-16**:  prepositional phrases; the gerundive and expressions of purpose.
-- Week of **Oct.
-19-25**:  the present indicative, and all three persons of present, imperfect and perfect indicative; verb synopses
+19-25**:  Workshop on composition 2.
+Introduce the present indicative, and all three persons of present, imperfect and perfect indicative; verb synopses.

 ## Contact